 Provost Wilcox's Bio

-Ralph Wilcox, Ph.D. was appointed Provost and Executive Vice President for the University of South Florida System and the University of South Florida Tampa campus in September 2009, having served as Provost and Senior Vice President for Academic Affairs since January 2008.
-He earlier held the position of Professor and Vice Provost at USF from 2003 to 2007, with primary responsibilities in policy analysis, planning, and performance.
+Professor Ralph Wilcox has served as Provost and Executive Vice President for the University of South Florida System and the University of South Florida Tampa campus since September 2009.
+Previously, he held the positions of Provost and Senior Vice President for Academic Affairs (from January 2008), and Vice Provost (from 2003 to 2007), with primary responsibilities for policy analysis, planning, and performance.

-As Provost, Dr. Wilcox is the chief academic officer of one of the largest universities in the United States, currently serving more than 50,000 students on campuses in Tampa, St. Petersburg, and Sarasota-Manatee.
-With a $1.79 billion budget, USF is a designated Carnegie-classified Doctoral Research University that offers 235 degree programs and is also classified by The Carnegie Foundation for the Advancement of Teaching as a top-tier research institution (Very High Research Activity), a distinction shared by less than three percent of all universities in the country.
+As Provost, Dr. Wilcox is the chief academic officer at one of the largest and most diverse public research universities in the United States, currently serving more than 50,000 students on campuses in Tampa, St. Petersburg, and Sarasota-Manatee.
+With a $1.8 billion budget, USF is a Carnegie-classified Doctoral University – Highest Research Activity (R1) as well as a Community Engaged University, which offers 228 degree programs across 13 colleges.
+In 2018, the Florida Board of Governors designated USF as the State's third Preeminent State Research University.

 He formerly served the USF System as Interim Vice President and Campus Executive Officer of the University of South Florida St. Petersburg and has held tenured faculty and administrative appointments at the University of Houston, the University of Memphis, and Hofstra University.

 His own scholarly expertise is focused on cultural studies and globalization — a fundamental aspect of his long history of community and global engagement, as well as his strong advocacy for interdisciplinary collaboration.
-He has presented his work extensively, including two books and numerous articles in leading national and international journals.
+He has presented his work extensively and has published two books and numerous articles in leading national and international journals.
 He has received upward of $10 million in research contracts and grants.

-Dr. Wilcox holds a Ph.D. degree from the University of Alberta, Canada, a M.Sc. degree from Washington State University, and a baccalaureate degree from the University of Exeter in his native Great Britain.
-He was selected as a Fellow of the American Council on Education (ACE) in 2001 and two years later was invited to participate in the Oxford Round Table on Higher Education.
-Among other honors, he also is a recipient of the Izaak Walton Killam Memorial Research Fellowship.
+Professor Wilcox earned his Ph.D. degree from the University of Alberta, Canada, a M.Sc., degree from Washington State University, and a baccalaureate degree from St. Luke's College of the University of Exeter in the United Kingdom.
+He was selected as a Fellow of the American Council on Education (ACE) in 2001.
+Among other honors, he is a recipient of the Izaak Walton Killam Memorial Research Fellowship and was awarded an honorary Doctor of Laws (LL.D.) degree by the University of Exeter in 2015.